-Protected subsystems are formed by using the third field of the descriptor extension of figure one.
+Protected subsystems are formed by using the third field of the descriptor extension of figure 2.
 To simplify protected subsystem implementation, Multics imposes a hierarchical constraint on all subsystems which operate within a single process: each subsystem is assigned a number, between 0 and 7, and it is permitted to use all of those descriptors containing protected subsystem numbers greater than or equal to its own.
 Among the descriptors available to a subsystem may be some permitting it to call to the entry points of other protected subsystems.
-This scheme goes by the name rings of protection, and is more completely described by Graham[12] and by Schroeder and Saltzer[22].\ As far as is known, the only previously existing systems to permit general, user-constructed protected subsystems are the M.I.T.
-PDP-1 time-sharing system[1] and the CAL operating system[15].
+This scheme goes by the name rings of protection, and is more completely described by Graham [G] and by Schroeder and Saltzer [S+S].
+The use of these rings to provide protected subsystems is described by Schroeder in a companion paper [S]\.
+As far as is known, the only other systems which permit general, user-constructed protected subsystems are the CAL operating system [LC] and the projected Cambridge Capability System [CSS].

-The descriptor-based strategy permits two further simplifying steps to be taken:
+The descriptor based strategy permits two further simplifying steps to be taken:

-- All information in the storage system is read and written by mapping it into the virtual memory, and then using load and store instructions whose validity is checked by the descriptor mechanism. - 2.
+- 1. All information in the storage system is read and written by mapping it into the virtual memory, and then using load and store instructions whose validity is checked by the descriptor mechanism. - 2.
 The supervisor itself is treated as an example of a protected subsystem, which operates in a virtual memory arbitrated by descriptors, exactly the same as do the user programs which it supports.

-The reasons why the first step provides simplification for the user have been discussed extensively in the literature[4,13].
+The reasons why the first step provides simplification for the user have been discussed extensively in the literature [MVM, STAR].
 The second step deserves some more comment.
-By placing the supervisor itself under the control of the descriptors, as in figure two, a rather substantial benefit is achieved: the supervisor then operates with the same addressing and machine language code generation environment as the user, which means that supervisor programs may be constructed using the same compilers and debugging tools available to a user.
+By placing the supervisor itself under the control of the descriptors, as in figure three, a rather substantial benefit is achieved: the supervisor then operates with the same addressing and machine language code generation environment as the user, which means that supervisor programs may be constructed using the same compilers and debugging tools available to a user.
 The effect on protection is non-trivial: programs constructed and checked out with more powerful tools tend to have fewer errors, and errors in the supervisor which compromise protection often escape notice.